al6x/vfs/readme.md

 **Performance**:

 - sometimes there's extra call to check if file or dir exist before overriding it
-- copy: it doesn't use FileUtils.cp_r, it walks on the directory tree and copy each entry individually, so it's probably a little slover.
+- copy: right now it doesn't use FileUtils.cp_r, it walks on the directory tree and copy each entry individually, so it's probably a little slover.
 - right now :move and :rename implemented ASAP by copy & destroy, will be fixed as soon as I'll have time to do it.

 ## Installation